 Chicken Tikka is a flavorful boneless chicken recipe that is enjoyed with a squeeze of lemon and garnishments whereas Chicken Tikka Masala has an Indian inspired creamy tomato gravy which pairs well with rice or naan.

 Both recipes are different and delicious.
 The biggest difference in my recipes is that Chicken Tikka Masala Spices includes multiple different types of peppers where as Butter Chicken Masala includes Kasoori Methi.
 I sometimes make both for dinner when I really feel like indulging.
 Be sure to check out my follower favorite Butter Chicken Recipe Here.

 The origination of Chicken Tikka Masala dates back to the UK.
 When India was ruled by the British, many of the spices were imported back to London.
 In addition to spices, people would also be transported to become servants, cooks, etc. With that came a big influx of spices and fusion foods.
 In fact, most UK individuals pick Indian Food when choosing to eat out.
 Hence the popularity of CTM grew and grew throughout the years.

 What is Kashmiri Chili Powder?

 Kashmiri Chili Powder is a milder heat pepper that is used for flavor and color more than its spice.
-It has a distinct taste which pairs well with many North Indian or Fusion dishes.
-Find it at your local Indian grocery store or here on Amazon.
+It has a distinct taste that pairs well with many North Indian or Fusion dishes.

 Is this Easy One Pot Chicken Tikka Masala Recipe spicy?

-Since most of the pepper powders used int his dish are mild in heat, the spice level is very tolerable.
-Making this Easy Chicken Tikka Masala recipe also an Indian food recipe that is kid-friendly.
+Since most of the pepper powders used in this dish is mild in heat, the spice level is very tolerable.
+Making this Easy Chicken Tikka Masala recipe is also an Indian food recipe that is kid-friendly.